Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Introduction

 \section{Introduction}

+This paper begins an investigation into the relationship between certain algebraic notions of stability and the (possibly singular) solutions of equations of canonical metrics on \kahler manifolds via asymptotic analysis of certain convex energy functionals.

 The existence of canonical metrics in \kahler geometry is now well understood to be linked to certain notions of stability in the sense of geometric invariant theory.
 Historically, the first result of this type was the theorem of Donaldson-Uhlenbeck-Yau on the equivalence of the existence of Hermitian-Einstein metrics on holomorphic vector bundles with Mumford-Takemoto stability \cite{D1,UY}.
-Following Yau's seminal proof of the Calabi conjecture \cite{Y1}, the recent resolution of the Yau-Tian-Donaldson conjecture establishes the equivalence of K-stability and the existence of K\"{a}hler-Einstein (KE) metrics on Fano manifolds \cite{Y,CDS1,CDS2,CDS3,DS,T2,Berm}.
-This problem of existence of KE metrics and the more general problem of existence of constant scalar curvature \kahler (cscK) metrics may be studied by a variational approach in which the existence of a canonical metric is equivalent to the properness of a certain energy functional (see \cite{D2}, for example).
+Following Yau's seminal proof of the Calabi conjecture \cite{Y1}, the recent resolution of the Yau-Tian-Donaldson conjecture establishes the equivalence of $K$-polystability and the existence of K\"{a}hler-Einstein (KE) metrics on Fano manifolds \cite{Y,CDS1,CDS2,CDS3,DS,T2,Berm}.
+Several questions remain unresolved, however, including: \begin{itemize} \item[(Q1.)]
+Given $(X,L)$ a very ample line bundle over a \kahler manifold, can we determine if $(X,L)$ is $K$-stable? \item[(Q2.)]
+What are the possible singularities of generalized plurisubharmonic \kahler potential solutions to the KE equation in the Fano case? \end{itemize} We take a variational approach to attempt to address these questions.
+The existence of KE metrics and the more general existence of constant scalar curvature \kahler (cscK) metrics are determined by the properness of certain energy functionals (see \cite{D2}, for example).
 It is therefore desirable to understand the link between algebraic notions of stability and the behavior of these functionals.